 Did you know that you can also change the default file format that Word 2010 will use when you create a new document?
 You can follow the instructions in this article to learn how to do just that.

 Are you getting tired of working on a slow, old laptop computer?
-There are tons of newer models available, and many of them at very affordable prices.
-One of the best ones we have seen for under $500 is the Acer Aspire AS5560-8480.
-You can read our review of that laptop here.
+There are tons of newer models available, and many of them are at very affordable prices.
+Amazon features one of the best selections on the Internet, which you can check out here.

 - How to insert a check mark in Microsoft Word